 Your management modules take a global, intercultural and ethical perspective.
 Essex Business School is home to staff and students from all over the world, providing an international education for today’s globalised world.
 Your modern language studies are delivered by the Department of Language and Linguistics which is a leading department in language studies.

-We champion responsible management and ethical business practices; you join a school not just committed to excellence in business education and social science research, but an intellectual community working to make business better.
+Essex Business School champions responsible management and ethical business practices; you join a school not just committed to excellence in business education and social science research, but an intellectual community working to make business better.
 We don't just prepare you for a successful career; we'll help you shape the kind of world you want to live in.

 Study areas include:

-Your first year focuses on the business management area of your degree and introduces you to the main functional areas of business, including accounting and marketing.
+The first year focuses on the business management area of your degree and introduces you to the main functional areas of business, including accounting and marketing.
 This gives you flexibility to work in any area of business management after graduation.
 You will also start your language studies with your two language options.

 Your second year allows you to take a deeper dive into business management theory and practise while also encouraging you to develop your skills as a modern languages practitioner.
 You will also deepen your language studies and improve your spoken, written and reading proficiency.